 Of his coaching career, Madden is quoted as saying, “The only yardstick for success our society has is being a champion.
 No one remembers anything else.”

-Since retiring from coaching, Madden has worked as a television football anouncer for three of the four American broadcast television networks that have or have had NFL broadcasts.
+Madden has worked as a television football announcer for three of the four American broadcast television networks that have or have had NFL broadcasts.
 For more than 20 years he worked alongside Pat Summerall, first at CBS, and then at the Fox Network.
 The pair’s last game was Super Bowl XXXVI, after which Madden became co-host of ABC’s Monday Night Football in the autumn of 2002 with longtime play-by-play announcer Al Michaels.
 Madden’s lively and insightful football commentary has won him critical acclaim and fourteen Sports Emmy Awards for Outstanding Sports Event Analyst.
-Madden’s announcing style is punctuated with interjections like “Boom!” and his use of the ‘telestrator’, a device which allows Madden to draw a diagram of the play over top of the footage.
-Madden’s use of the telestrator helped to popularize the technology, which has become a staple of television coverage of all sports.
+Madden’s announcing style is punctuated with interjections like “Boom!” and his use of the ‘tele-strator’, a device which allows Madden to draw a diagram of the play over top of the footage.
+Madden’s use of the tele-strator helped to popularize the technology, which has become a staple of television coverage of all sports.

 In recent years he has appeared in a variety of radio and television commercials including Ace Hardware, Outback Steakhouse, Rent-a-Center, Miller Lite, Sirius Satellite Radio and Tinactin.
 In particular, the Miller beer advertisements cemented Madden’s image in the public eye as a bumbling but loveable personality.
 He had a brief movie role playing himself in the 1994 youth football film Little Giants.